madebykind/madebykind-v3/content/work/backlit.md

 intro: Backlit is a home to over 120 artists, collectives, and associate members.
-The free programme of exhibitions, events and workshops supports an essential framework for the public, local people, communities, students and creat­ives at all stages of life to develop.
+The free programme of exhibitions, events and workshops supports an essential framework for the public, local people, communities, students and creatives at all stages of life to develop.
 key_stat: null
 description: Find out how Kind have helped Backlit Gallery
 summary: